kayveen/Learning-how-to-learn-Coursera-Notes/README.md

 Chunking is the process we use to create memorable chunks of information which the brain can easily access in one package.
 It can be described as mental leap to unite information through understanding.
 They do not require conscious thought to make use of the information they connect.
 Imagine a hyperlink to a page, you only need to click on the hyperlink to access the collection of information.
 You don't need to access all of the information separately on different pages.

--   An example of aÂ *chunk*Â would be when going to drive and you pull out of your drive.
-You don't follow each individual step mentally, you just think, letâ€™s get onto the road and off you go.
+-   An example of a *chunk* would be when going to drive and you pull out of your drive.
+You don't follow each individual step mentally, you just think, let's get onto the road and off you go.
 This is because the information has been formed into a chunk which your mind can access in one go.

--   *Stress*Â reduces the efficiency ofÂ chunking information.
+-   *Stress* reduces the efficiency of chunking information.

--   To beÂ *creative*Â you need to have solid conceptual chunks which you can combine.
+-   To be *creative* you need to have solid conceptual chunks which you can combine.

--   Forming aÂ *chunk*Â requires the use of theÂ *focused mode*Â of thinking.
+-   Forming a *chunk* requires the use of the *focused mode* of thinking.

 **Steps to form a chunk:**